Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - More common: Nausea, headache, dizziness, diarrhea, fatigue, itching, and insomnia.

 - Less common: Abdominal pain, vomiting.
-Patients with chronic active hepatitis B and/or hepatitis C are more likely to experience worsening aspartate aminotransferase (AST), alanine aminotransferase (ALT), or total bilirubin than are patients who are not co-infected.
+Patients with chronic active hepatitis B virus infection and/or hepatitis C virus infection are more likely to experience a worsening Grade from baseline for laboratory abnormalities of aspartate aminotransferase (AST), alanine aminotransferase (ALT), or total bilirubin than are patients who are not co-infected.

 - Rare: Moderate to severe increase in creatine phosphokinase.
-Myopathy and rhabdomyolysis: Use raltegravir with caution in patients receiving medications associated with these toxicities.
-Anxiety, depression, and paranoia especially in those with prior history.
-Rash including Stevens-Johnson syndrome, hypersensitivity reaction, and toxic epidermal necrolysis have been reported.
+Use raltegravir with caution in patients receiving medications associated with myopathy and rhabdomyolysis.
+Anxiety, depression, and paranoia, especially in those with prior history.
+Rash, including Stevens-Johnson syndrome, hypersensitivity reaction, and toxic epidermal necrolysis.
 Thrombocytopenia.
 Cerebellar ataxia.
 Hepatic failure (with and without associated hypersensitivity) in patients with underlying liver disease and/or concomitant medications.

-Raltegravir is an integrase strand transfer inhibitor indicated in combination with other antiretroviral (ARV) drugs for the treatment of HIV-1 infection for use in infants and children aged ≥4 weeks and weighing ≥3 kg.
-Current pediatric Food and Drug Administration approval and dosing recommendations are based upon evaluations in 122 patients aged ≥4 weeks to 18 years enrolled in IMPAACT P1066.1
+Raltegravir is an integrase strand transfer inhibitor that is Food and Drug Administration (FDA)-approved for use in combination with other antiretroviral (ARV) drugs for the treatment of HIV-1 infection in pediatric patients weighing ≥2 kg.
+Current pediatric FDA approval and dose recommendations are based on evaluations in 122 patients aged ≥4 weeks to 18 years enrolled in IMPAACT P1066 and 42 neonates treated for ≤6 weeks starting from birth and followed for a total of 24 weeks in IMPAACT P1110.1

-Overall, raltegravir has a favorable safety profile and is available in formulations suitable for administration to infants and young children.
+Overall, raltegravir has a favorable safety profile and is available in formulations suitable for administration to neonates, infants, and young children.

 Efficacy in Clinical Trials (Adults and Children):

-- Raltegravir has been evaluated in three large randomized clinical trials in adults, STARTMRK, SPRING-2, and ACTG A5257.
+- Raltegravir has been evaluated in adults in three large randomized clinical trials: STARTMRK, SPRING-2, and ACTG A5257.
 In STARTMRK, a raltegravir-containing regimen was compared to an efavirenz-containing regimen.
-At 48 weeks, raltegravir was non-inferior.
-However, with longer follow-up of 4 and 5 years, more patients discontinued efavirenz and raltegravir was found to be superior.2-4 SPRING-2 compared raltegravir to dolutegravir and demonstrated non-inferiority of dolutegravir.5 ACTG A5257 compared raltegravir to ATV/r and DRV/r; all regimens had equivalent virologic efficacy but raltegravir had better tolerability.6
+At 48 weeks, raltegravir was non-inferior to efavirenz.
+However, more patients discontinued efavirenz during the longer follow-up periods of 4 and 5 years, and raltegravir was found to be superior.2-4 SPRING-2 compared raltegravir to dolutegravir and demonstrated non-inferiority of dolutegravir.5 ACTG A5257 compared raltegravir to ATV/r and darunavir/ritonavir; all regimens had equivalent virologic efficacy, but raltegravir had better tolerability.6

-- Raltegravir has been studied in infants, children and adolescents in an open-label trial, IMPAACT P1066, to evaluate pharmacokinetic (PK), safety, tolerability, and efficacy.
-In 96 children and adolescents aged 2 through 18 years, who were mostly treatment-experienced, 79.1% of the patients achieved a favorable viral load response (HIV viral load <400 copies/mL or ≥1 log10 decline in viral load) while receiving the currently recommended dose of raltegravir.
-Infants and toddlers aged ≥4 weeks to <2 years were also enrolled in P1066 and received treatment with raltegravir oral suspension.
-At Weeks 24 and 48, 61% of the infants (14 of 23 infants) had an HIV viral load <400 copies/mL.7-9
+- Raltegravir has been studied in infants, children, and adolescents in IMPAACT P1066, an open-label trial that evaluated pharmacokinetics (PK), safety, tolerability, and efficacy.
+In 96 participants aged 2 years to 18 years who were mostly treatment-experienced, 79.1% of the patients achieved a favorable viral load response (i.e., HIV viral load <400 copies/mL or ≥1 log10 decline in viral load) while receiving the currently recommended dose of raltegravir.
+Infants and toddlers aged ≥4 weeks to <2 years were also enrolled in IMPAACT P1066 and received treatment with raltegravir oral suspension.
+At Weeks 24 and 48, 61% of the participants (14/23 infants and toddlers) had an HIV viral load <400 copies/mL.7-9

-Higher once-daily doses of raltegravir may be as effective as 400 mg twice daily.
-In the ONCEMRK study, 797 treatment-naive adults were randomized to receive either 1200 mg of once daily (two, 600 mg tablets) versus 400 mg twice daily plus tenofovir disoproxil fumarate plus emtricitabine.
-After 48 weeks, 88.9% on the once-daily dose versus 88.1% twice-daily reached viral loads <40 copies.
-There was no difference in discontinuation rates due to side effects.12
+Higher, once-daily dosing with raltegravir 1200 mg was found to be as effective as 400 mg twice daily.
+In the ONCEMRK study, 797 treatment-naive adults were randomized to receive either 1200 mg of raltegravir once daily (taken as two 600-mg tablets) or 400 mg of raltegravir twice daily plus tenofovir disoproxil fumarate plus emtricitabine.
+After 48 weeks, 89% of participants on the once-daily dose versus 88% of participants on the twice-daily dose reached viral loads of <40 copies.
+There was no difference in discontinuation rates due to side effects.12 In May 2017, once-daily dosing of raltegravir using the HD tablets was approved by the FDA for adults and children weighing ≥40 kg who are either treatment-naive or virologically suppressed on a twice-daily raltegravir regimen.
+The use of once-daily HD tablets has not been studied in pediatric patients.
+Population PK modeling and simulations of once daily raltegravir HD tablets predict similar drug exposures to those observed in adult patients in ONCEMRK.1,13

 IMPAACT P1066 was conducted to evaluate the PK, safety, and efficacy of raltegravir in children aged 4 weeks to 18 years.
 Enrollment by cohort and PK parameters are summarized in Tables A and B.8,9